On the Bickel-Rosenblatt test of goodness-of-fit for the residuals of autoregressive processes: The Bickel-Rosenblatt statistic

 We now investigate the asymptotic behavior of the statistics for some unstable cases.
-We establish in particular that the analysis of \cite{LeeNa02} is only partially true. \begin{prop}[Purely unstable case] In the unstable case for $p=1$ ($\lambda = \pm 1$), assume that (A$_0$), (A$_1$), (A$_3$) with $\alpha = 4$, and (A$_4$) with $\nu = 4$ hold.
+We establish in particular that the analysis of \cite{LeeNa02} is only partially true. \begin{prop}[Purely unstable case] In the unstable case for $p=1$ ($\lambda = \pm 1$), assume that \ref{hyp:H0}, \ref{hyp:H1}, \ref{hyp:Halpha} with $\alpha = 4$, and \ref{hyp:Hbruit} with $\nu = 4$ hold.
 If $\lambda=- 1$ then, as $n$ tends to infinity,

 where $\mu$ and $\tau^2$ are given in \eqref{CenterBR} and \eqref{AsVarBR}, respectively.
 If $\lambda=1$ and $\int_{\dR} \dK^{\prime}(s)\, \dd s = 0$ then